 HOW DO SAUNA SUITS HELP WITH WEIGHT LOSS?

 Sauna suits aren’t very breathable and trap body heat.
+The best sauna suits effectively trap heat to make you sweat more.
 When you exercise, you typically wear breathable clothing – cotton, polyester blends and mesh.
 The purpose of breathable clothing is to keep you cool during your workouts.
 When you start sweating, that sweat begins to evaporate and cools you off in the process.
 With a rubberized sauna suit trapping all body heat inside and limiting exposure to the cool air, you don’t get that cooling effect, which increases body temperature and makes you sweat even harder.

 By trapping body heat, a sauna suit increases body temperature and thermogenic activity.
 That’s just a fancy way of saying it’ll boost the amount of calories your body burns, increase blood circulation to and from your muscles and cause you to sweat like crazy.
 Fighters and athletes love this because it means that they can cut water weight before a fight easier than if they were to wear standard gym clothes.